Levels of Assessment

 The Commonwealth, State and local governments administer specific regulations for assessment of impacts on Koala habitat in development applications.

 Koala is listed as endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) for the combined populations of Queensland, New South Wales and the Australian Capital Territory.
-The Commonwealth government provides referral guidelines for Koala which require defined survey effort, a process to determine whether the impact area contains habitat critical to the survival of Koala, as well as a range of other population impact matters to be considered when deciding whether there will be a significant impact and referral of the project to the Commonwealth is necessary.
-Generally, projects requiring less than 2 ha of unavoidable clearing of Koala habitat are not referred.
-Referral of between 2-20 ha of clearing is determined by the interpretation of field results and the results of impact analysis in accordance with the guidelines.
+The Commonwealth government provides guidelines for determining whether there will be a significant impact on this species and referral of the project to the Commonwealth is warranted.
+This is based on the interpretation of field results and the results of impact analysis in accordance with the guidelines.
 If a referral is made, the Commonwealth will determine whether the project is a controlled action under the EPBC Act.
 If the project is a controlled action, the Commonwealth will respond with the required assessment process for a project approval decision under the EPBC Act.

 Koala habitat mapping also includes ‘Locally refined Koala Habitat Areas’ that must be addressed in development applications, and some Councils have their own, additional Koala habitat mapping.